Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 An example input json file that contains values for these required inputs can be found [here](https://raw.githubusercontent.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/7d64748a3a6d7cc8cfd9f30fc43c1b9bc79b3b3f/jobs/test-paired-bam/job.json)

+The mirna_single.cwl workflow also requires the following input:

+* `sjdbGTFfile` : A mirNA subset gtf annotation file that STAR will use to guide mappings

 ### Optional Job inputs

 You can optionally supply an input parameter that specifies the strandedness parameter of the library that will be used by Picard Tools.
 To do so, add the `strand_specificity` argument to your job.json file.
 The three valid string options for this parameter are: